-- 20.15 Upon presentation of written verification that they are organ or bone marrow donors and there is a medical necessity for the donation, employees who have exhausted all available sick leave are eligible for the following leaves of absence with pay: - A. A paid leave of absence not exceeding thirty (30) consecutive calendar days in any one-year period to any employee who is donating his or her organ to another person. - B. A paid leave of absence not exceeding five (5) consecutive calendar days in any-one year period to any employee who is donating his or her bone marrow to another person.
+- Upon presentation of written verification that they are organ or bone marrow donors and there is a medical necessity for the donation, employees who have exhausted all available sick leave are eligible for the following leaves of absence with pay: - A. A paid leave of absence not exceeding thirty (30) consecutive calendar days in any one-year period to any employee who is donating their organ to another person. - B. A paid leave of absence not exceeding five (5) consecutive calendar days in anyone year period to any employee who is donating their bone marrow to another person.